onowrouzi/dark-sky-client-ts/README.md

 A simple typescript client for Dark Sky API.

-All types based off what is found in the offication API [documentation](https://darksky.net/dev/docs).
+All types based off what is found in the official API [documentation](https://darksky.net/dev/docs).

 DISCLAIMER: This does not use a proxy and as such does not hide your api key during requests.
 If you would like to use a proxy approach there are several other packages that offer it.